 Costa County.
 8. Description of the Project Please see Chapter 2 of the MND.
-9. Surrounding Land Uses and Setting Project site is surrounded by undev lands in the City of Orinda with no vicinity. - 10.
-10. Other Public Anticipated agency approvals and permits are listed in Table 2.6 Agencies Th e environmental factors AL FACTORS POTENTIALLY AFF s checked below would be potentially ed to a less-than-significant level as i y affected by the Project, but fol lowing pages.
+9. Surrounding Land Uses and Setting Project site is surrounded by undeveloped EBMUD watershed lands in the City of Orinda with no residential development in the vicinity.
+10. Other Public Agencies Anticipated agency approvals and permits are listed in Table 2.6-1 Th e environmental factors AL FACTORS POTENTIALLY AFF s checked below would be potentially ed to a less-than-significant level as i y affected by the Project, but fol lowing pages.
 Aesthetics □ Agricultural and Forestry Resources ☐ Air Quality Biological Resources ☐ Cultural Resources ☐ Energy Use Geology and Soils ☐ Greenhouse Gas Emissions ☐ Hazards and Hazardous Materials Hydrology and Water □ Land Use and Planning ☐ Mineral Resources